ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 ```

 Since we want our hook to call every time we change the owner (to make sure the name is matched against), I am using an
-[edge field](https://entgo.io/docs/schema-edges#edge-field), this provides the hooks a trigger on when the edge's id changes.
+[edge field](https://entgo.io/docs/schema-edges#edge-field).
+This provides the hooks a trigger when the edge's ID changes.

 The hook:
 ```go